omz13/kirby3-feeds/README.md

 For a plugin that provides the methods `issunset` and `isunderembargo`, kindly see [omz13/kirby3-suncyclepages](https://github.com/omz13/kirby3-suncyclepages).

-#### Caveat

-Kirby3 is under beta, therefore this plugin, and indeed kirby3 itself, may or may not play nicely with each other, or indeed work at all: use it for testing purposes only; if you use it in production then you should be aware of the risks and know what you are doing.

 #### Roadmap

-For 1.0, the non-binding list of planned features and implementation notes are:
+The non-binding list of planned features and implementation notes are:

 - [x] MVP
 - [ ] Linkblogs